Chapter 6

 However, as time went by and I began to see what God really

 wanted from me, I experienced great relief.
-God knew I couldn't do
+God knew I couldn't

-realized how confused I had previously been.
+Jesus.
+I then realized how confused I had previously been.

 God Understands - What A Relief!

-If you have tried to obey Him and failed, this new understanding will
+If you have tried to obey Him and failed, this new understanding

-you will make sense, and you will be able to see that His plan for
+plan for you will make sense, and you will be able to see that His

-longer be confusing.
+will no longer be confusing.

 I Am Trying To Help You Get Set